ls4/ls4-doc/arch.rst

                      +----+   +----+   +----+

 1. Application sends add request to a GW (gateway) or DS (data server).
 Any of GW or DS can respond to the requests.
-2. GW (or DS) selects a replication-set that stores the data and insert its ID to MDS (metadata server).
-Weighted round-robin algorithm is used to select the replication-set.
+2. GW (or DS) selects a replica-set that stores the data and insert its ID to MDS (metadata server).
+Weighted round-robin algorithm is used to select the replica-set.
-3. GW (or DS) sends add request to a DS in the replication-set.
+3. GW (or DS) sends add request to a DS in the replica-set.
-4. Other DSs in the replication-set replicate the stored data.
+4. Other DSs in the replica-set replicate the stored data.

 Related: :ref:`api`